CapacitorSet/box-js/integrations/README.md

 >Of course, you can use whichever flags you want, eg. `--download --timeout=120`.

 When the analysis terminates, you will find the results in /tmp/samplescollection, where you can analyze them by yourself or with `box-export`.

+## REST API

+>This section is a work-in-progress.

+Box-js includes a small REST API for uploading samples.
+To use it, install Hapi and rimraf (`npm install hapi rimraf`) and run `node integrations/api/api.js`.

+>The user running the API server must also be able to spawn Docker containers.

+### Methods

+ * `GET /concurrency`: returns an integer representing the concurrency, i.e. how many analyses to run at the same time at most.
+ * `POST /concurrency` with parameter `value`: change the concurrency.
+ * `GET /sample/{id}`: returns the status of the given analysis (1 if it's complete, 0 otherwise).
+ * `POST /sample` with parameter `sample`, a file: enqueue the sample you uploaded.
+Returns the analysis ID (to be used with `GET /sample/{id}`).
+ * `DELETE /sample/{id}`: delete the folder corresponding to the given sample.
+Should only be called after the analysis terminates.